yuwei2010/PocketFlow/docs/llm.md

 nav_order: 3
 ---

-# Call LLM
+# LLM Wrappers

-For your LLM application, implement a function to call LLMs yourself.
+For your LLM app, implement a wrapper function to call LLMs yourself.
-You can ask an assistant like ChatGPT or Claude to generate an example.
+You can ask an assistant like ChatGPT or Claude to implement it.
 For instance, asking ChatGPT to "implement a `call_llm` function that takes a prompt and returns the LLM response" gives:

 ```python